open-phytoliths/FAIR-phytoliths/README.md

 ## What do we want to do?
 The outcomes expected from this project are:
 1. Promoting the use of GitHub as a collaborative workspace.
-2. Conduct a FAIR assessment of phytolith sharing data using two case studies: Europe and South America.
+2. Conduct a FAIR assessment of phytolith sharing data using two regional studies: Europe and South America.
 3. Gather information about data sharing practices, expectations and predisposition within the phytolith community via a survey.
 4. Designing a webpage to advertise and promote the project to the phytolith community and to gain contributors.
 5. Create a protocol for phytolith (raw) data publication and sharing.